-I speak with a variety of business leaders in quite some depth about their businesses.
-Some are seasoned, whilst others new to running and growing a business.
-But the issues are everywhere.
+I talk to a variety of business leaders in quite some depth about their marketing and sales activities.

-Inevitably, I stumble across some serious thought blunders that are being made every single day.
-Mistakes are costing them both time and money.
+Some serious mistakes are being made every single day that are costing these hardworking people time and money.

 I’ve summarised the key issues to help by highlighting the top mistakes that are being made every day.

 The problem here is they’re completely missing out the bigger picture, which is marketing as a whole.

-Every business will require a different digital strategy as part of their overall marketing strategy.
+Every business is likely to require a digital strategy, but only as part of their overall marketing strategy.

-So by asking only about digital, their subconscious is cutting out the engine room for growth, which is marketing as a whole (which should include a digital portion).
+So by going after digital, their subconscious is cutting out the engine room for growth, which is marketing as a whole (which should include a digital portion).

 Mistake #2.
-Thinking of social media as a form of advertising and expecting to generate demand and sales.
+Perceiving social media as a form of advertising and expecting to generate demand and sales.

-This is slightly less common than before, but it’s still too slow to change and it still surprises me how peoples’ expectations of social media is so far wrong.
+This is slightly less common nowadays, but it’s still too slow to change and it still surprises me how peoples’ expectations of social media is so far wrong.

 Social media is all about connecting with your audience.
-Why?
 To build your brand.

-Broadly this is done by adding value.
+Generally speaking this is about adding value.
 To add value, you have to produce great content that helps your audience, engage positively, solve, and strengthen the bond between the business and its audience on social channels.

-It’s not a channel to hard-sell to your audience.
-It’s not a channel to talk about yourself and your great offerings all day long.
-Do this and you’ll turn them away – guaranteed.
+It’s not a channel to hard-sell to your audience, talk about yourself and constantly pitch your great offerings.

 Mistake #3.
 Build it and they will come.

 This is a big one and it’s a surprisingly common attitude even amongst very experienced business people.

 But a common mistake is the belief that customers will find your product or service, be compelled to buy and will jump through hoops to do just that.